There’s never been a better time to start a kids program at your gym.

 Yes, your business will grow.
 Yes, you’ll make more revenue and create opportunities for your coaches.
 But none of us are in this fight for the money—we’re in this fight for our kids’ lives.
 Let’s get to work.

-Two-Brain gyms: You’re getting a full new course on building kids programs on the Roadmap this week!
+Two-Brain gyms: You’re getting a full new course on building kids programs on the Growth ToolKit this week!